 Nominations for Program Committee are open to Members and Fellows, and nominations for secretary and chair are open to Fellows.
 Both self- nominations and nominations by other section members are accepted.
-All nominations for the Program Committee shall include a CV and a brief statement of interest (600 words or less) highlighting the desire to serve in the position and qualifications to fulfill the role (see program chair duties 7.5.1).
+All nominations for the Program Committee shall include a CV and a brief statement of interest (600 words or less) highlighting the desire to serve in the position and qualifications to fulfill the role (see Program Chair duties 7.5.1).
 The CV and statement of interest shall be submitted to the section chair by December 15 via email.
 All nominations will be evaluated and voted on by the Nominating Committee.
-In the event no nominations are submitted to the section chair by December 15, the Nominating Committee can either extend the deadline or appoint the Program Committee Co-Chairs.